davidbrowne/periodic/README.md

 #### Bearing Example
 Navigational bearing and mathematical angles are very similar, but they can be considered different coordinate systems.
 Bearing has its origin in the north, while the 2D plane (used for the unit circle) has its origin in the east.
 The positive direction for bearing is clockwise, while the positive direction for mathematical angles is counter-clockwise (following the right-hand rule).

-Since one is clockwise and the other counter-clockwise, any coordinate transformation is going to have *O* be -1.
+Since one is clockwise and the other counter-clockwise, any coordinate transformation is going to have *&thetav;* be -1.
 From the perspective of bearing, the math origin is 1/4 turn along the way in the positive orientation.
 From the perspective of math angles, the bearing origin is also 1/4 turn along the way in its positive orientation.

 ![bearing transform](./svg/bearing.svg)

 We use *0.25* since in this case, our period is *turns*, but we could use a period of degrees or radians or other periodic unit.

 #### Same Orientation Example
 If we took the above example, but we decided to make a bearing also be counter-clockwise, what would that look like?
-The orientations are the same, so *O* is +1.
+The orientations are the same, so *&thetav;* is +1.
 If the math coordinate system is our **world** periodic system, then the CCW bearing is 1/4 turn along the way.
 However, the math coordinate system is 1/4 turn backwards from the bearing position, and this leads us to the following transformations (derived from above):

 ![forward bearing transform](./svg/bearing2.svg)